PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   to a dedicated indexed owner, preserves every producer/unary/binary variant and operand slot, groups shared side-constant updates, and removes both layout adapters only after a complete revalidated transaction.
+- the current checkpoint moves the separate channel-one TransposeConv/Squeeze terminal family into the same op-family module under an independent plan, validates semantic Squeeze-axis order and the exact graph output, and removes its leading adapter only after complete revalidation.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain